Crown Heights Tenant Union: Tenant associations

 The CHTU supported the Robinson-Torrain family against what they claimed was an illegal forced eviction by Mandy Management from the home they had owned from 1951 to 2015 at 964 Park Place.
-The CHTU, Bedford Eviction Defense, and local tenants kept a 24-hour eviction watch for 18 days outside the home until a court order on February 28, 2022, restored the Robinson-Torrain family's ownership as they continued the deed theft case.
+The CHTU, Brooklyn Eviction Defense - Tenant Union, and local tenants kept a 24-hour eviction watch for 18 days outside the home until a court order on February 28, 2022, restored the Robinson-Torrain family's ownership as they continued the deed theft case.
 Attorney Adam M. Birnbaum signed a letter supporting the case, describing it as a "foreclosure rescue scam".

-Two months after filing the case, Birnbaum dropped the claim without warning to the family.
 The CHTU and Robinson-Torrains maintain that the signature on the deed, which was not notarized, was forged.

 In March 2022, the CHTU represented tenants at 567 St. John's Place, asking supporters to call HPD and demand that ownership be removed from the landlord.
 The landlord had neglected to attend to pest infestations, collapsed ceilings, and lead paint.

 In June 2021, the tenants had filed a complaint to the Brooklyn Housing Court asking for the landlord to be removed, due to being a "slumlord" who had allowed 400 violations to accrue.
 In April 2022, an HPD representative told the Gothamist that they supported the complaint.
 In June, the housing court ruled in the tenants' favor and ordered the landlord be removed from ownership of the building by July 14.

 In May, CHTU organized in tandem for members Janina Davis and Joyce Webster, who had been subjected to criminal court proceedings and arrests by their landlords and the NYPD's 77th Precinct in attempts to evict them.
 The CHTU said the situation matched a pattern of police and prosecutors aiding the abuse of tenants, particularly Black women, and held multiple rallies, phone banks, and speak-outs to draw public attention to the case.
 The CHTU stated they would escalate political action if the charges against the two members were not dismissed and if the landlords did not agree to restitution.

 In November, the 900s Park Place Block Association, aided by the CHTU and Crown Heights CARE Collective, began organizing regular community meetings on their immediate block.
 Dozens of them organized to defend a neighbor against eviction from 972 Park Place, which had hundreds of active violations including multiple leaks, mold intrusion, faulty wiring, and structural flaws.
 The tenant threatened with eviction had suffered escalating harassment after refusing a buy-out, including repair refusals, breaking and entering, threats, destroying locks and doors, leaving garbage and sewage on his stoop, and verbal and physical harassment of teachers at the daycare across from the street.